 Botanical Name: Ixora coccinea

 Big, bright flower clusters give this beautiful tropical a couple common names: Flame-of-the-Woods and Jungle Geranium.

-Now you can find cultivars available with blooms in shades of pinks, oranges and reds.
+Now you can find cultivars available with blooms in shades of pinks, yellows, oranges and reds.
 Each star-like flower has 4 petals and can grow up to 1-in (2.5 cm) wide.
 Not that impressive, but put dozens of blooms together and those flower heads pack a lot of sizzling color on this compact shrub.